 Allowing your team to excel will create more value in the company.
 One thing I've seen that works amazingly is to eliminate those mundane and cumbersome tasks that nobody likes to do — for example, expense reports, reimbursements, and managing company funds.

-Thanks to Payhawk corporate cards and our expense management software, your team can access company funds safely, in no time, and with minimal effort.
-Company cards are a great way to empower your team; they will feel independent and part of the company as they have the freedom to use company funds to do their tasks.
+Thanks to Payhawk cards and our expense management software, your team can access company funds safely, in no time, and with minimal effort.
+Corporate cards are a great way to empower your team; they will feel independent and part of the company as they have the freedom to use company funds to do their tasks.

 In general, many of our customers have difficult employee expense and reimbursement processes when it comes to company spending.
 These clunky processes decrease employee satisfaction as they need to give credit to the company either with their own personal funds or with a salary advance.